-How to Improve Your Website Visibility With Search Engines
+Custom Website (Advanced): Improve Your Visibility With Search Engines

-SEO (Search Engine Optimization) is all about upping the visibility of your website on search engines in order to increase the traffic it gets.
-It involves lots of complex algorithms that we won’t attempt explaining here.
-However, we can give you a few basic tips to help increase the amount of visitors your site and TaxDome portal do receive once they go live.
+SEO (Search Engine Optimization) is all about upping the visibility of your website on search engines in order to increase its traffic.
+It involves lots of complex algorithms that we won’t even attempt to explain.
+But we can give you a few basic tips to help increase the amount of visitors your site and TaxDome portal receive once they go live.

 - Start With Titles